Dealing with Isolation & Loneliness for Seniors

 • Worries about burdening others

-• Greater difficulty communicating as a result of speech or hearing problems
+• More incredible difficulty communicating as a result of speech or hearing problems

 Risk Factors of Senior Isolation

-For many seniors, staying at home alone can seem like the easier option compared to attempting to navigate some or all of the factors listed above.
+For many seniors, staying home alone can seem more manageable than navigating some or all of the abovementioned factors.
 Because of this, many seniors allow themselves to sink deeper into feelings of isolation, loneliness, or depression.
 Some of the risks associated with prolonged feelings of isolation in seniors include:

 • Increased Stress or Anxiety